Proprietary Build Trap in CEA Software

 The Proprietary Build Trap is the pattern where vertical farms and CEA operators invest heavily in building closed, internal software platforms instead of using or demanding independent infrastructure software.
 This pattern has contributed to the failure of multiple well-funded ventures, most notably Bowery Farming, which raised over $700M before shutting down in November 2024.

-The structural alternative — an independent, horizontal CEA operating system — does not yet exist at scale outside the Dutch greenhouse ecosystem.
+The structural alternative — an independent, horizontal CEA operating system — does not yet exist at scale.
+But the ecosystem is not standing still: two stealth consolidations are reshaping the stack from the outside, and a dominant ERP is quietly becoming the default business layer for Dutch greenhouse operators.

 The Pattern: Build Internally, Burn Externally